nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 3. Set automatic insertion option (for example: Before Post)
 4. Enable at least one page type (for example: Posts, some insertion options don't work on all page types)
 5. Save settings
-6. Check also <a href="http://adinserter.pro/settings" target="_blank">common settings</a>
+6. Check also <a href="http://adinserter.pro/settings" target="_blank">common Ad Inserter settings</a>
 7. Check inserted code on the posts
 8. Ads are not showing?
-Check <a href="https://adinserter.pro/documentation#ads-not-displayed" target="_blank">troubleshooting guide</a> to find out how to fix the problem.
+Check <a href="https://adinserter.pro/documentation#ads-not-displayed" target="_blank">troubleshooting guide</a> to find out what to check to fix the problem.

 = I have installed code for AdSense ads but the ad blocks are blank. =

 If you get blank ads then this might be because there is some error in the code (wrong IDs), your AdSense account is not fully approved yet, your website was not accepted or your AdSense account is banned.
-You can also try <a href="http://bit.ly/2oF81Oh" target="_blank">Media net ads</a> as good AdSense alternative for contextual ads.
+In such case you can try other ad networks for contextual ads.
+Check <a href="https://adinserter.pro/documentation#ads-not-displayed">Ads Not Displayed</a> for more information.

 = Settings for widget =

 *   Nothing needed, just enter the code and save settings - widget is enabled by default
 *   Go to Appearance / Widgets, drag Ad Inserter widget to the sidebar or any other widget position, select code block and click on Save
-*   Optionally you can enable Sticky widget - this means that this widget (and widgets below) will stay fixed in the sidebar when the page is scrolled, but please note that this may not work with all themes
+*   Optionally you can enable Sticky widget - this means that this widget (and widgets below) will stay fixed in the sidebar when the page is scrolled - Sticky Sidebar
 *   You can also make other widgets sticky even if you don't use Ad Inserter widgets - drag Ad Inserter widget to the sidebar ABOVE the top widget that needs to be sticky, select Dummy Widget for Block, check Sticky and save widget
-*   In general plugin settings (tab *) you can also define Sticky Widget Top Margin to precisely define top position where the first sticky widget will stop
+*   In general plugin settings (tab *) you can also define Sticky Widget Top Margin to precisely define top position where the first sticky widget will stick

-Additional note regarding *sticky widgets*:
+Additional note regarding *Sticky Widgets* - *Sticky Sidebars*:

+There are two modes for sticky widgets (or sticky sidebars) available as **Sticky widget mode** in general plugin settings (tab *):
-Sticky widgets work by changing sidebar CSS to `position: sticky;`.
-This works in most themes but not all.

-If your widgets and sidebar aren't sticking as expected the first thing to check are the rules applied to the sidebar parent containers.
+*   CSS mode - This mode is the best approach but may not work with all themes.
+CSS mode works by changing sidebar CSS to `position: sticky`.
+This works with most themes but not all.
+If your widgets and sidebar aren't sticking as expected you can use **JavaScript mode** described below.
-Specifically, look for any overflow property set on the parent.
-You can't use: `overflow: hidden`, `overflow: scroll` or `overflow: auto` on the parent of a `position: sticky` sidebar.

-If your theme is not using overflow and still having problems it's worth checking if a height is set on the parent.
-This may constrain the sticky positioning, stopping it from occurring.
-Remove the height and see if that fixes the problem.
+*   JavaScript mode - This mode should work with practically all themes but may reload ads on page load when sticky sidebar is initialized.

 = Settings for contextual Amazon Native Shopping Ads =